PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 In the above Python script, the following steps are executed:

-(1) The `create_pipeline()` function is used to instantiate a Universal Table Recognition Pipeline v2 object.
+(1) The `create_pipeline()` function is used to instantiate a General Table Recognition v2 Pipeline object.
 The specific parameter descriptions are as follows:

 <table>
 <thead>